Dean of the Brown University School of Public Health

 Dr. Jha is a leading national voice on the COVID-19 pandemic: Dr. Jha in the media

-Associate Professor of Emergency Medicine, Assistant Dean of Brown Institute for Translational Sciences, Director of Brown Institute for Translational Sciences, Policy and Practice, Associate Professor of Health Services, Policy and Practice
+Associate Dean for Strategy & Innovation, Brown School of Public Health, Associate Professor of Emergency Medicine, Director of Brown Institute for Translational Sciences, Policy and Practice

 A practicing emergency physician and researcher, Dr. Megan Ranney's focus is on the intersection between digital health, violence prevention, and public health.